 This is the kind of scenario that LinkedIn doesn’t want their users to experience.
 However, with the recent ruling, it can no longer stop third-parties to monitor the platform’s trove of data.

 The court ruled that the social media platform must remove those limitations that prevent other apps from scraping its members’ data.
+Know more how web scraping works here.

 In a statement, HiQ said: